 Pomegranate Moscow Mule

-Pomegranate Moscow Mule.
-An easy fall cocktail made with pure pomegranate juice, fresh lime juice, ginger beer, and vodka.
+This Pomegranate Moscow Mule is prepared with pure pomegranate juice, lime juice, ginger beer, and vodka.

 Friday calls for a cocktail!
-All that’s missing now is some cute copper mugs (excuse me while I go add some to my wedding registry).
+All that is missing is some cute copper mugs.

 Remember when I mentioned that I had recently tried my first Moscow mule, and how I’ve never had an official cocktail?
 Well, after making these pomegranate Moscow mules and taste-testing far too many of them, I’ve officially decided that Moscow mules are my cocktail.